dzzz1a/DBProject_Group3_StudentActivityTracker/README.md

 The application is built using Flask with SQLAlchemy ORM and a SQLite database, following proper database normalization up to Third Normal Form (3NF).

+You may visit the deployed website at: <https://dz1a.pythonanywhere.com>

 ---

 ##  Group Members